 Answer: Simone de Beauvoir

 It is believed that this event was exacerbated by the passage of the Kinkaid Act.
 Harold Ickes created one agency under Hugh Hammond to combat this event.
 The aftermath of this event saw the implementation of the “hay method” and it was partially blamed on high import costs brought on by the Russian Revolution.
 During this event, “rollers” were visible in several states, the worst of which came on “Black Sunday”.
 In response to this event, the Federal government passed the Soil Conservation and Domestic Allotment Act, requiring farm owners to share their subsidies with laborers.
-For ten points each, name this event that sent Okies and Arkies leaving for California, the backdrop of The Grapes of Wrath.
+For ten points, name this event that sent Okies and Arkies leaving for California, the backdrop of The Grapes of Wrath.
 Answer: The Dust Bowl (prompt on “Great Depression”

 One article from this publication features God weeping at the site of the World Trade Center.
 In addition to God, recurring characters in the articles from this publication include Diamond Joe and Area Man.
 This publication notably reruns stock photos in its “American Voices” series and it was the focus of the “Literally Unbelievable” site.
 Sites owned by this publication include the A. V. Club and ClickHole, and an article about Kim Jong-un being voted “Sexiest Man Alive” was taken as fact by the newspaper of the Communist Party of China.
 For ten points, name this satirical newspaper named after a vegetable.
 Answer: The Onion

-Addition
+The symbol commonly used to represent this operation can also be used to represent the set-theoretic union.
+In standard notation, all elements of a ring must form an abelian group under this operation.
+This operation is commonly used in proofs by mathematical induction, because it can be used to construct the natural numbers from one.
+When this operation is performed on the elements of sequence, it becomes a series.
+This operation can be performed on vectors by using the tip-to-tail method.
+To find an inverse under this operation over the reals, one multiplies an element by negative one.
+The repeated application of this operation is often represented by a capital sigma.
+For ten points, name this operation commonly symbolized by a plus sign.

+Answer: addition [also accept summation]

 Paul Hindemith composed a notable Sonata for piano and this other instrument, which was also unaccompanied in Benjamin Britten’s Six Metamorphoses After Ovid.
-Beethoven’s Pastoral symphony uses this instrument to mimics the call of a quail, and Handel called for twenty four of them in his Music for the Royal Fireworks.
+Beethoven’s Pastoral symphony uses this instrument to mimic the call of a quail, and Handel called for twenty four of them in his Music for the Royal Fireworks.
 It comes in “da caccia” and “d’amore” versions, the latter of which was used in Mozart’s concerto for this instrument in C major.
-It accompanies a harp in the opening theme of Swan Lake, and most orchestra’s typically tune to a Concert A played by this instrument.
+It accompanies a harp in the opening theme of Swan Lake, and most orchestras typically tune to a Concert A played by this instrument.
 Notably used to represent the duck in Prokofiev’s Peter and the Wolf, this is, for ten points, what double reeded woodwind instrument, a close relative of the English horn?

 Answer: oboe